 - [FuG120 "Bernhardine" airborne Hellschreiber printer system]

 - ["Bernhard" station locations]

 The "Bernhard/Bernhardine" system is a radio-navigation system that was used by the Luftwaffe to assist fighter aircraft with the intercept of enemy bombers.
 The system went into operational service late 1941.
 Ref.
-1, 2, 3, 4, 5, 6, 7A, 8, 164 (p.
+1, 2A, 2B, 5, 6, 7A, 8, 164 (p.
 30), 181, 183, 185G.
 As shown in Figure 1, the system comprises a beacon station and a Hellschreiber printer-system in the aircraft:

 - FuSAn 724/725 "Bernhard" is the VHF rotating directional-beacon ground-station (UKW-Richtstrahl-Drehfunkfeuer).
 It continuously transmits the station identifier and the momentary antenna azimuth (bearing) in Hellschreiber-format.
-Instead of the azimuth, some stations could broadcast short "Reportage" text messages, with instructions for intercepting inbound enemy bombers.
+Instead of the azimuth, some stations could also broadcast short "Reportage" text messages, with instructions for intercepting inbound enemy bombers.
 Note that the system was only operating (thus rotating) when enemy aircraft were in range and fighter planes had to be directed towards them.

 - FuG 120 "Bernhardine" is the airborne Hellschreiber system that prints the data stream from the selected Bernhard station.
 Hence, it is a "UKW-Richtstrahl-Drehfunkfeuer-Empfangszusatz mit Kommandoübertragung".
 That is, an accessory for a (standard) VHF directional-beacon radio receiver, that also provides command uplink (if the ground-station is equipped for that).

 Fig. 1: "Bernhard/Bernhardine" = "Bernhard" ground-station + "Bernhardine" airborne Hellschreiber printer system